 Overcoming the threshold issue of entitlement brings the issue to the negotiating table or to court.
 If the claim is brought to court, it is at the judge’s discretion whether to allow the claim to advance in the litigation process.
 In negotiation, the process only moves forward if there is an agreement to entertain the issue of retroactive support.

 The expectation to Act vs Refusal to Provide

 The overriding expectation is that a spouse in need having knowledge that separation was imminent would act to protect that support interest as soon as possible, sooner rather than later.

 A delay on the part of the recipient to seek the support they may be entitled to receive will be reviewed.
 If the delay was due to an extended illness, lack of funds to initiate a claim, or fear of retribution for making the request, the issue ought to be allowed to be pursued to conclusion.

-The entitled spouse request for financial provision from the other may be met with a refusal to pay, a denial of entitlement, or a transfer to third parties of income producing assets from which support payments could be made.
-High income earners may argue that a payment of spousal support is tantamount to a transfer of wealth which was already satisfied through an equalization of net family properties complying with the legislated property regime for married couples.
+The entitled spouse request for financial provision from the other may be met with a refusal to pay, denial of entitlement, or a transfer to third parties of income-producing assets from which support payments could be made.
+High-income earners may argue that payment of spousal support is tantamount to a transfer of wealth which was already satisfied through equalization of net family properties complying with the legislated property regime for married couples.